halspeech/julius-speech-foundation-model/README.md

 ---

 ## 🤝 Contributing
 Pull requests are welcome!
-Please open an issue to discuss big changes first.
+Please open an issue to discuss.
+Or ask by email: sheng.li@ieee.org

 ## 📜 License